Feature Extraction for Novelty Detection in Network Traffic: Results

-Referring back to Table~\ref{tab:OCSVM_IF_AE_and_KDE_with_best_parameters}, packet size information immediately appears to be important based on the generally higher AUCs achieved under STATS (which primarily compiles statistics on packet sizes in a flow) to those achieved under basic representations such as IAT and SAMP-NUM (devoid of packet size information).
-Interestingly, SIZE, a time series of packet sizes in a flow, does not perform as well as STATS does over IAT, and SAMP-NUM.
+Table~\ref{tab:OCSVM_IF_AE_and_KDE_with_best_parameters} shows that packet size information immediately appears to be important based on the often higher AUCs achieved under STATS (which primarily compiles statistics on packet sizes in a flow) and SIZE (time series of packet sizes) to those achieved under basic representations such as IAT and SAMP-NUM (devoid of packet size information).
+This is most evident, e.g., under for the MAWI and SFrig datasets.

 As it turns out, adding packet size information to IAT or SAMP-NUM representations improves on such representations alone.
 Namely, in the case of IAT, size information is added in by concatenating IAT and SIZE vectors, which we denote IAT+SIZE.
-For SAMP-NUM, a time-series of \emph{number of packets} in small fixed time intervals $\delta t$, size information is accounted for by instead compiling \emph{total packet size} in fixed time intervals $\delta t$.
+For SAMP-NUM, which is a time-series of \emph{number of packets} in small fixed time intervals $\delta t$, size information is integrated in by instead compiling \emph{total packet size} in fixed time intervals $\delta t$.

 Figure \ref{fig:diffinsize} presents the differences in AUC obtained using packet size information, minus those obtained on corresponding representations without size information.
-We observe significant positive differences for most ML procedures on most datasets---which correspond to a range of novelty detection problems, whether malicious attacks, or novel devices or activity.
-Even in those cases when size information does not help, it nonetheless does not hurt, except in rare cases such as MAWI under IAT when employing OCSVM and KDE.
-However, even in this case, we observe (see Table \ref{tab:OCSVM_IF_AE_and_KDE_with_best_parameters}) that the concatenation of IAT+SIZE yields {\em worse} AUC than IAT or SIZE alone.
-The exact reason is unclear and could be due to \emph{overfitting}, as the concatenation increases feature dimension in ways that might affect \emph{nonparametric} models such as OCSVM and KDE given the relatively modest training size of MAWI (800+ datapoints).
+We observe significant positive differences for the features IAT+SIZE, across ML procedures on most datasets---which we recall, correspond to a range of novelty detection problems, whether malicious attacks, or novel devices or activity.
+Moreover, in most cases where size information does not yield improvements, it nonetheless does not hurt performance (changes are under the significance level shown by error bars), except in the case of dataset UNB(PC1) under SAMP when employing AE.
+This is however a case where packet size information remains useful with respect to IAT, just not with respect to sampling-based features SAMP.
+As such, it appears that for the \emph{sampling} based features SAMP-SIZE and SAMP-NUM, \emph{number of packets} or \emph{packet sizes} in fixed time intervals are equally predictive in general.
+One reason for this observed effect is likely because packet sizes are predictable and are often even uniform in size, particularly for long-running and high-volume flows, where packet size is limited by the maximum transmission unit (MTU).

-The most significant positive differences are observed for IF, AE, and PCA in the case of IAT, while no significant differences are observed for sampling-based representations, such as SAMP-SIZE vs. SAMP-NUM.
-Interestingly, for fixed datasets, trends are generally consistent across ML methods, suggesting that whether size information helps depends most on devices' characteristics, rather than the ML method employed or the type of detection problem.